News Values in Journalism Definition Types and Examples

 “As the sun dipped below the horizon, casting a golden glow over the tranquil harbor, the bustling fish market of Port Harbor came to life.
 Fishermen unloaded their day’s catch, their weathered faces illuminated by the flickering lanterns hanging overhead.
 The air was thick with the salty scent of the sea mingling with the lively banter of vendors haggling over prices, creating a symphony of sights and sounds that epitomized the vibrant maritime culture of the coastal town.”

-8. Anecdote lead
+8. Anecdote leads

 For example,